apankrat/notes/fast-case-conversion/README.md

         ...
        block FF - [256 entries for values FF00 to FFFF]

-3. Once this is done, we may notice that only 17 blocks have are *not* completely zero-filled.
+3. Once this is done, we may notice that only 17 blocks are *not* completely zero-filled.
 These blocks are:

        00, 01, 02, 03, 04, 05, 10, 13, 1C, 1E, 1F, 21, 24, 2C, A6, A7, FF